Under Construction

 The key question is which came first?
 The answer to which is very simple, the whole always emerges from parts, the opposite is impossible because emergence requires paradox, and a whole is never paradoxical except in its parts.
 Virtualism tells us that a whole lot of immaterial things had to emerge before any material things could exist, so we see a clear direction to this, but it is not Bernardo's consciousness creating matter.
 Only once difference exists can consciousness of difference exist, and any other description of consciousness is mere word salad.

 Bernardo claims that the whole Universe functions similarly to a brain, in as much as it produces a cosmic consciousness, or rather, is 'produced by'.
 However, while there is undoubtedly a totality of consciousnesses within the Universe, they are not connected, except by the facts of being whole, and being conscious; neither is there any sensory mechanism with which the Universe can process data about itself, except via the unconnected consciousnesses.
 So, there doesn't really seem much hope for that idea.
 The collective of all consciousnesses would be joined in certain places, wherever there was a common experience, and this may be what gives rise to the theories of Jung, and of Sheldrake.
-The bottom line is that consciousness occurs between things, where there is commonality, and those things may be reality, or memory, or imagination, and it is the brain that is instrumental in amplifyingsz
+The bottom line is that consciousness occurs between things, where there is commonality, and those things may be reality, or memory, or imagination, and it is the brain that is instrumental in amplifying them.

 Iain McGilchrist - The Master and his Emissary